bigjohnson/FujitsuPrimergyTx120s3AlmaLinux9/README.md

 at the end of installer kernel parameters, you can edit it pressing tab key at the bootloader installer menu.

-After installation you cannot use the video, you must have ssh access to the server an add the
+After installation you cannot use the video, you must have ssh access to the server an as root add the

 `vga=791`